aekrylov/docker-papermc/README.md

 To address this problem a check is done between UID of the owner of /minecraft and the UID of the user minecraft.
 If there is a mismatch the UID of the minecraft user is changed to match the UID of the directory.

-If you don't want to do this and want to manually set the UID of the minecraft user there is a variable named SPIGOT_UID which defines the minecraft user UID, adding
+If you don't want to do this and want to manually set the UID of the minecraft user there is a variable named MC_UID which defines the minecraft user UID, adding

-	-e SPIGOT_UID=1132
+	-e MC_UID=1132

 sets the minecraft user UID to 1132.